sangkilc/ICSE-2020-SV-Handbook/README.md

 - `T4`: No live casting
-    * SVs will take care of the `#help` and `#technical-support` channel from now on until the end of T7, or other tasks as assigned through the other Slack channels
+    * SVs will take care of the `#help` and `#technical-support` channel, mingle in the various virtual rooms on Clowdr, or perform other tasks as assigned through the other Slack channels, from now on until the end of T7.

 - `T5`: No live casting (same as T4)
 - `T6`: No live casting (same as T4)